Rock Hall, Maryland

 Rock Hall, is a waterfront town located directly on the National Chesapeake Scenic Byway in Kent County, Maryland, United States.
-The population was 1,310 at the 2010 census.
+As of the 2020 census, Rock Hall had a population of 1,198.

 History

 Originally called Rock Hall Crossroads, the city is now a fishing, sailing and recreational boating town situated on the upper Eastern Shore of the Chesapeake Bay.
 It is the center of Kent County's maritime industries, and is also a popular tourist destination.
 It was established in 1707.
 The city was named for a mansion made of white sandstone, and was incorporated in 1908.

 Rock Hall served as a shipping point for tobacco, seafood and other agricultural products, as well as a passenger transport connection for travelers during the Colonial era.
 Later, fishing and seafood processing became the town's largest industry.

 The town missed out on receiving a railroad connection in 1872, when the Kent County Railroad set out to build from Massey via Chestertown and connect with a ferry to Baltimore for both passengers and freight.
 The company went bankrupt in 1877, having only built a stub from Chestertown to a place called Belair or Parsons and abandoning the rest unfinished.

 Rock Hall Harbor remains a working harbor with an active fleet of commercial watermen, charter fishing and commercial sailing boats.
 It has three museums including a waterman's museum.

 Hinchingham and Trumpington are listed on the National Register of Historic Places.

+Rock Hall is also home to Eastern Neck National Wildlife Refuge, which is home to over 240 bird species and is a habitat for the endangered Delmarva fox squirrel.
+The refuge was established in 1962 when the U.S. Fish and Wildlife Service purchased the land to protect it from a planned housing development.
+The refuge was established as a sanctuary for migratory birds, and the Audubon Society has designated this refuge an Important Bird Area.